MORGAN MARINERS OF TROED Y RHIW

 On page 261 of Brief Glory D. W. Morgan draws attention to the fact that Elizabeth in memory of her Borth family (Teulu Sion Dafydd) named her sons David John (Dafydd Sion) and John Davies (Sion Dafydd).
 The old Borth captains of this branch of the Davies family were the four brothers, David of the Sarah, Thomas of the Venus, Abraham of the Endeavour and John of the Endeavour and Venus.

 Captain Owen Williams's brothers were also master mariners.
 John was captain of the Jane Owens and Richard master of the Martha & Harriet.
 Richard's son and namesake became a chemist and moved to Borth and raised a family there.
 Their story is profiled in this website under the title Elvin and Howard Williams.

 No-one has summed up Borth's fisher-folk and mariners as well as D.W.
 Morgan.
 I often quote his elegiac passages throughout this website.
 He himself sailed with his father on several vessels and knew at first hand the conditions on Welsh schooners of the 19th century.
 Even though he chose a career in the Church his love of sailing never diminished.

-Also many thanks to maritime historian and author John Gilman of Somerset for providing the fine painting ot the Mervinia
+Also many thanks to maritime historian and author John Gilman of Staffordshire for providing the fine painting ot the Mervinia